Back to Blog

 These features enable instructors to manage webinars effectively, ensure active participation, obtain insights into attendee engagement, and ultimately make sure the webinar achieves a great return on investment for the organization.

-This is part of a series of articles about virtual classroom
+This is part of a series of articles about virtual classrooms

 Webinar platforms often include built-in systems and tools to help educators and students interact and improve learning:

-- Registration features: Collect participant information before sessions.
-Customizable registration pages can capture details such as names, email addresses, and organizational affiliation, simplifying enrollment and communication.
+• Registration features: Collect participant information before sessions.
+Customizable registration pages can capture details such as names, email addresses, and organizational affiliations, simplifying enrollment and communication.
 Integration with calendar systems and automated reminders helps reduce no-shows by keeping sessions visible in attendees’ schedules.

 Related content: Read our guide to virtual classroom tools